Medial Knee OsteoArthritis (OA)- What Else Can You Do? - Unload it and more

 4) Joint lubricants: - Hyaluronan

 Originally derived from cock’s combs, this agent as been injected in knees with some benefit.
 I prefer Durolane as it is one injection rather than the 3 of synvisc.
-They discuss efficacy here: Here is a three month followup study:
+Unfortunately, re WOMAC pain levels, there wasn’t much difference from placebo:

 5) I usually find at least half the knee pain is actually the structures around the kneecap and in the muscles - don’t believe me? - talk to any one who has had a knee replacement and still in pain.
 I saw someone this week with pain mostly over the course of her saphenous nerve: